rach3bartmoss/so_long1/README.md

-  The so_long project is part of 42school curriculum, this project aims to introduce the student in concepts and techniques in game-design, the subject requires the program to follow certain rules, such as:
+  The so_long project is part of the 42school curriculum.
+This project aims to introduce the student in concepts and techniques in game design.
+The subject requires the program to follow certain rules, such as:

-  - Limitations in which library functions you can use (mandatory part), it means any function not allowed you have to code youself if you really needed, or pursue different approaches to resolve the problem.
+  - Limitations on library functions: For the mandatory part, it means any function not allowed in the subject you must code yourself if you really needed them, or pursue different approaches to solve the problem.
   - The use of MiniLibX to render images and windows.
-  - Be a 2D view game (top-down or profile).
+  - 2D view game (top-down or profile).
-  - And other shennennigans..
+  - And other shenanigans..

-  The great and maybe more pendatic aspect of the game is that the program must be able to receive as argument the map in the format of a .ber file (map1.ber) so any user can make your own map! since it follow certain rules of course, the main are:
+  The great and perhaps more pendatic aspect of the game is that the program must be able to receive as argument the map in the format of a .ber file (e.g., map1.ber) so any user can make your own map! since it follow certain rules of course, the main are:

   - The map must be composed of only 5 characters:
     0 for empty space;